bittii-com/bittii-doc/README.md

 ## Environments

 Development environments are our main service.
-Every environments has developers, and every developer is an user.
-Users need to be developers of some environment before they can use it.
+Every environment has developers, and every developer is an user.

 ![Environments](/environments.png)

 ![Developers](/developers.png)

 By clicking the link, the user can start using the development environment via our web IDE, which is based on Eclipse Theia.
+But only if the user is added as a developer for that environment.

 ![IDE](/ide.png)